David Jones (department store): Stores

 David Jones has department stores in all Australian capital cities except Hobart and Darwin.
 It also has stores in Kotara, Tuggerah, Maitland, Wollongong, Maroochydore, Robina and Broadbeach Waters.

 Stores are located in city centre retail areas and enclosed shopping centres.
 In 2007, David Jones recast its criteria for store locations, reflecting CEO Mark McInnes' intention to concentrate on "low-risk, high-value locations".
 Stores in Sydney at Bankstown Central (closed July 2007) and Westfield Eastgardens (October 2007) were replaced by Myer, but David Jones replaced the Myer store in Westfield Burwood in May 2007 and opened a new store at Westfield Chermside in August 2007 and a new store at QueensPlaza, Brisbane in February 2008.
 The Melbourne Bourke Street stores were completely renovated in mid-2010 at a cost of $250 million.

 In January 2008, David Jones announced that the Claremont store would be closed in 2009 to allow for a complete rebuilding to reopen in 2011.
 The new store increased floor space by 60%.
 David Jones' opened a new format, fashion focused format in Malvern, Victoria on 12 September 2013.
 On 1 May 2014, David Jones opened in Indooroopilly Shopping Centre, Brisbane.
 In October 2014, David Jones opened in Macquarie Centre, at the same time a number of foreign retailers opened in the centre including H&M, Zara, and Uniqlo.

 In March 2016, the new owners of David Jones', Woolworths South Africa, announced the sale of the nine-floor Market Street Sydney store, housing the Home, Food, and Menswear departments, which is to be incorporated into a renovated Elizabeth Street store, which will have its shopping floors increased from eight to 12.
 The Market Street store was opened in 1938.
 The store closed on 16 March 2020.

 In February 2017, David Jones announced a three-store deal at Westfield Shopping centres in Western Australia.
 The three stores are in Westfield Carousel, Westfield Innaloo and Westfield Whitford City.
 The first store opened in Westfield Carousel in August 2018.
 As of May 2020, the other two stores have either been put on hold, or silently cancelled.
 On 22 March 2018, two new stores opened, one in Stockland Green Hills in East Maitland, NSW, and another in Mandurah, WA, in the Mandurah Forum Shopping Centre.

-David Jones currently has 47 stores in Australia.

-On 22 January 2020, David Jones announced it would close a single David Jones location in Fortitude Valley, Queensland.
-The location in Fortitude Valley would be closing in June, 2020, after just three years of being open.
-This location was two levels and a newer, boutique store.
-David Jones stated that the store didn’t suit the location, and all staff would be relocated to nearby QueensPlaza, or another store in close proximity.